Here you can find our official Policies on various topics.

 To us, the most important thing about reporting news is that it is accurately presented to our readers.
 We don't want misinterpretation, miscommunication, or personal feelings to get in the way of the facts.
 We don't want half-truths or hearsay to be passed off as news stories, either.
-It is for these reasons why we handle news a little differently at Nintendo World Report, compared to other videogame news sites.
+It is for these reasons why we handle news the way we do at Nintendo World Report.

 Although it may appear to the first-time reader that we consider it an afterthought, in reality we take news very seriously.
 We don't call something news unless we are 100% sure it is.